-Implementation of Mitigation Measure 4.C-5l, set forth below, which is hereby adopted and incorporated into the Project, would reduce these impacts, but not to a less-than-significant level.
-Implementation of Mitigation Measure 4.C-2a (TDM Program) could improve intersection LOS by reducing vehicle trips.
+Implementation of Mitigation Measure 4.C-51, set forth below, which is hereby adopted and incorporated into the Project, would reduce these impacts, but not to a less-than-significant level.
+Implementation of Mitigation Measure 4.C-2a (TDM Program) could improve intersection LOS by reducing vehicle trips, although it would be speculative to quantify the potential improvement.
 As documented in the City of Oakland's Central Estuary Implementation Guide Supplemental EIR, this intersection was previously identified by the City of Oakland as having a significant and unavoidable impact under existing conditions in the Kaiser Center Redevelopment Project EIR.
-Implementation of Mitigation Measure 4.C-2a (TDM Program) could improve intersection LOS by reducing vehicle trips.
+Implementation of Mitigation Measure 4.C-2a (TDM Program) could improve intersection LOS by reducing vehicle trips, although it would be speculative to quantify the potential improvement.
 An improvement identified as part of the Broadway-Jackson Interchange project to provide direct access to Sixth Street from the Posey Tube would reduce traffic through Oakland Chinatown.
 With the assistance of the ACTC, the cities of Alameda and Oakland are working to develop consensus on this improvement.
 To date, Oakland and Caltrans, which has jurisdiction over the freeway and its ramps, have not agreed upon a solution.
 Because this mitigation is within the responsibility and jurisdiction of the City of Oakland and Caltrans, which can and should adopt feasible mitigation, this impact would remain significant and unavoidable.

-Mitigation Measure 4.C-5I (Jackson/Sixth):
+Mitigation Measure 4.C-5l (Jackson/Sixth):